enginhu/neuro_test/README.md

 ```
 Now you can access the application in your browser by visiting http://127.0.0.1:8000.

-You can also add -d parameter to run the docker container in background and use the docker image id to spesify the image.
+You can also add -d parameter to run the docker container in background and use the docker image id to specify the image.
 To get the ID of image run `docker images` command.

 ```
 docker images